ljvmiranda921/ljvmiranda921.github.io/notebook/index.md

 permalink: /notebook/
 ---

-Whenver I want to scratch an itch or solve a specific problem, I make sure to document everything so that I can remember them in the future.
+Whenever I want to scratch an itch or solve a specific problem, I make sure to document everything so that I can remember them in the future.
 Hopefully, this notebook will interest you as others did.